Dean161/Timebox/docs/_posts/2018-05-28-System Design.md

 > * Home screen will not have a calendar view but it should display last 10 activities.

 > * User can add multiple activities with overlapping time period.

+##Thank you for visiting our blog.
+See you next time with more interesting details on Implementation.